Beyond Duality and Deeper into Unity Consciousness

 The Ethics of Unity Consciousness

-The idea of “Unity Consciousness” reinforces the two fundamental pillars of Judeao-Christian ethics.
-It underscores the reality of monotheism – of a single, omnipotent creator that we may call the One Infinite Being, the “I AM” of existence.
+The idea of “Unity Consciousness” reinforces the two fundamental pillars of Judeo-Christian ethics.
+It underscores the belief in monotheism — of a single, omnipotent creator that we may call the One Infinite Being, the “I AM” of existence.
 Additionally, it underscores the importance of universal love, of Christ-like agape, as the force for universal reconciliation in “unity consciousness.”
-These concepts match up with the Judeao-Christian ideals that Christ identifies as being central to his ministry, namely, the Greatest Commandment: “Love the Lord your God with your whole heart and soul” and “Love your neighbor as yourself” (Matthew 22:35-40).
-If these ideas are central to all ethical behavior, then, if anything, the ideas and practices promoted through “Unity Consciousness” reinforce and emphasize these ideas immensely.
-Many proponents of the idea of Unity Consciousness, including the channelled text The Law of One, which is believed to be of extra-terrestrial origins, also place an emphasis on “service to others,” as opposed to “service to self,” as being instrumental to the experience of “ascension” to “higher dimensions” – in other words, achieving a state of consciousness that is closer to the state of “Unity Consciousness.”
-This, too, underscores the ethical and humanitarian underpinnings of these ideas and reveals how closely they parallel teachings of the great humanitarian adepts of history, especially Christ.
+These concepts align with the Judeo-Christian ideals identified by Christ as being central to his ministry, namely, the Greatest Commandment: “Love the Lord your God with your whole heart and soul” and “Love your neighbor as yourself” (Matthew 22:35-40).
+If these ideas are central to all ethical behavior, then, by any measure, the ideas and practices promoted through “Unity Consciousness” reinforce and emphasize them immensely.